rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 11. Let's make a simple change to the application.
 Edit  `pom.xml` by adding new line in the file.
 Push commits directly to the main.

-12. Navigate to the Openshift Console ...
+12. Navigate to the OpenShift Console ...

     🪄 Observe Pipeline running by browsing to OpenShift UI -> Pipelines from left pane -> Pipelines in your `<TEAM_NAME>-build` project: